sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # Iterators
-In Elixir we can iterate over structures using multiple methods, although following functional programming best practices, there are two main approaches we can use:
+In Elixir, we can iterate over structures using multiple methods, although following functional programming best practices, there are three main approaches we can use:
 - Enumeration of collections
 - Recursion
 - Higher-order functions

 Elixir also has constructs like `for` and `while` loops, which can be used for more complex looping scenarios.
-However, functional programming paradigms in Elixir emphasize recursion, enumeration of collections, and higher-order functions over loops, as they provide a more expressive and composable way to work with data.
+However, functional programming paradigms emphasize recursion, enumeration of collections, and higher-order functions over loops, as they provide a more expressive and composable way to work with data.

 Let us look at some examples:

 ## 1. Using Enum
 `Enum` is a module that provides a set of functions for working with enumerable collections, which are collections that can be iterated over.

 The `Enum` module includes functions for common operations on collections, such as filtering, mapping, reducing, and sorting.
-The functions in the `Enum` module are designed to work with any collection that implements the Enumerable protocol, including lists, tuples, maps, ranges, and streams.
+The `Enum` module functions are designed to work with any collection that implements the Enumerable protocol, including lists, tuples, maps, ranges, and streams.

 We can use `Enum` with a `list` as follows: